wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 .. image:: images/linear-sin-x.jpg

-We can also linearize state-space systems with nonlinear :term:`Dynamics`.
+We can also linearize state-space systems with nonlinear :term:`dynamics`.
 We do this by picking a point :math:`\mathbf{x}` in state-space and using this as the input to our nonlinear functions.
 Like in the above example, this works well for states near the point about which the system was linearized, but can quickly diverge further from that state.

 WPILib's LinearSystemLoop
 -------------------------